-Create an organized sitemap!
+Create an organized website sitemap.

 One of the biggest struggles my clients face when starting to plan their websites is how to organize their content.
-The instinct can be to include everything on one page, or as few pages as possible.
+The instinct can be to include everything on one page or as few pages as possible.
 Others want to break things out too much and end up with very little content on more pages than are necessary.

 When you’re starting to plan your website content and site map, there are a few things to remember: